MutenLab/SudoIt/README.md

 # SudoIt

 Sudoku solver with OCR.
-Simple and beautiful implementation in Kotlin for didactics purposes.
+Simple and beautiful implementation in Kotlin and Java for didactics purposes.

 ## Getting Started